rspace-os/.github/CONTRIBUTING.md

 Thanks for your interest in contributing! 👋

-All contribution guidance lives in the **[RSpace Community Playbook](https://github.com/rspace-os/community/blob/main/the%20rspace%20project/README.md)**:
+All contribution guidance lives in the **[Guide to the RSpace Project](https://github.com/rspace-os/community/blob/main/the%20rspace%20project/README.md)**:

 → **[Getting Started as a Contributor](https://github.com/rspace-os/community/blob/main/the%20rspace%20project/Guide/contributing/getting-started.md)** — read this before your first contribution